erik-hess/json-search/README.md

 ## Requirements for running
   1. Python3
-  2. json files in directory execting out of
+  2. json files are in the current directory executing out of, and are name with .json as extension

 ## Run Instructions
   ```bash